 Paris Photography Workshop

-- Go on photo shoots with a National Geographic photographer
+- Go on photo shoots with a National Geographic photographer.

-- Explore Chartres, Versailles, and Giverny on photo assignments
+- Explore Chartres, Versailles, and Giverny on photo assignments.

-- Show your work at a public gallery opening
+- Show your work at a gallery.

 On Assignment: Photography

 Through assignments in the field, classes, and critiques, this special workshop will challenge and inspire students to take their photography to the next level.
+The program culminates with a gallery opening featuring students' work.

 Itinerary 12 Days